joshbeard/joshbeard.me-website/uses.md

 __TODO:__ Add photos here.

-I have two workspaces at home - a more 'formal' desk in my basement and a workbench in my garage.
-I use my garage workbench most of the time, weather permitting.
+I have two workspaces at home - a proper office space and desk in my basement and a workbench in my garage.
+I use my garage workbench when the weather is decent enough.

 ### Computers